-9.1 The CEC Holder shall design its lighting system for the proposed project site to minimise any adverse impacts to nearby receptors in the vicinity of the site.
+- 9.1 The CEC Holder shall design its lighting system for the proposed project site to minimise any adverse impacts to nearby residents in the vicinity of the site.
 The design shall ensure that the location of the artificial lighting source is located as far away as practical from these receptors and directed away from such receptors.
-Measures implemented shall be documented and maintained and made available to the EMA upon request;
+Measures implemented shall be documented and maintained and made available to the EMA upon request; - 9.2 The CEC Holder shall ensure that the discovery of archaeological material or other evidence of past human habitation, during activities for which this certificate has been granted, is reported to the EMA and the Archaeological Committee via the Archaeological Centre of the University of the West Indies within 48 hours of discovery.
+Works shall be suspended until such time as the site may be attended to by suitably qualified personnel, approved by the Archaeological Committee.
+Resumption of on-site works shall require the consent of the EMA on the advice of the Archaeological Committee, in terms of their scope and proximity to the location of the find;